 Same-Sex Marriage, Civil Unions, and Domestic Partnerships

 Before the U.S. Supreme Court's 2015 decision in Obergefell v.
-Hodges extended the right for same-sex couples to marry, some states permitted same-sex marriage, while others offered legal recognition in the form of civil unions and domestic partnerships.
+Hodges extended the right for same-sex couples to marry, only some states permitted same-sex marriage.
+Other states offered legal recognition in the form of civil unions and domestic partnerships.
 Below is general information on same-sex marriage, civil unions, and domestic partnerships.

 Same-sex marriage refers to a legally recognized marriage between two spouses of the same gender.
 Since the Supreme Court's decision in Obergefell, same-sex spouses have the same rights and benefits as legally married opposite-sex couples, including tax relief, emergency medical decision-making power, access to domestic relations laws, spousal benefits (including workers' compensation), inheritance rights, and spousal testimonial privilege.